lsst-dm/scipi_docs_prototype/dipolemeas.rst

 Examples
 ++++++++

-The example code is dipoleMeasTask.py in the examples directory (and the doxygen page gives a very detailed step-through of it).
+The example code is dipoleMeasTask.py in the examples directory of $IP_DIFFIM_DIR  (and the doxygen page gives a very detailed step-through of it).

 What it returns
 +++++++++++++++